-- iii.
-The Incident Commander should perform a 360 view of the incident.
-When this is not feasible, the Incident Commander should direct others to perform this for Command, and request updates and information from other personnel. - iv.
-The Incident Commander will advise Dispatch of the command name.
-The command name will not change throughout the Incident. - v.
-All communications with Dispatch are directed through the Incident Commander. - Transferring Command - i.
-It may be necessary for the initial Incident Commander to transfer command to a later arriving unit so that they may perform another critical function at the scene (primary search, interior firefighting, etc). - ii.
+- It may be necessary for the initial Incident Commander to transfer command to a later arriving unit so that they may perform another critical function at the scene (primary search, interior firefighting, etc). - ii.
 The Transfer of Command should be utilized both as the emergency escalates and also in the demobilization process as the situation is being brought under control. - iii.
 Transferring Command can be done via radio but should be done after a face-to-face briefing if possible.
 The transfer should include the current situation, current unit locations, assignments, a review of the command board, and a review of the Incident Action Plan (IAP).
 The IC will notify Dispatch when the transfer of command is complete.
 It may be advantageous to have the officer being relieved to remain with the new Incident Commander, in the role of IC Aide, Operations Section Chief, or Planning Section Chief since this officer established the incident action plan. - iv.
 The arrival of a ranking officer on the incident scene does not mean that Command is automatically transferred to that officer.
 Command is only transferred when the Transfer of Command process has been completed.
-If a higher ranking officer wants to effect a change in the management of the incident, he/she must be present on the scene and then utilize the formal Transfer of Command procedure. - v.
-The first arriving Chief Officer may assume Command, work in an advisory capacity with the IC, or perform another function as assigned by the IC. - Unified Command - i.
-Unified Command allows agencies with different legal, geographic and functional authorities and responsibilities to work together effectively without affecting individual agency authority, responsibility, or accountability.
+If a higher-ranking officer wants to effect a change in the management of the incident, he/she must be present on the scene and then utilize the formal Transfer of Command procedure. - v.
+The first arriving Chief Officer may assume Command, work in an advisory capacity with the IC, or perform another function as assigned by the IC.

+Unified Command

+Unified Command allows agencies with different legal, geographic and functional authorities and responsibilities to work together effectively without affecting individual agency authority, responsibility, or accountability. ii.
+The Falmouth Fire-EMS Department supports the use of Unified Command for incidents involving multiple agencies who may have jurisdiction over an event.

+Area Command

-- ii.
-The Falmouth Fire-EMS Department supports the use of Unified Command for incidents involving multiple agencies who may have jurisdiction over an event. - Area Command - i.
-A major incident or incidents involving multiple sites and/or command posts may dictate the use of an Area Command structure. - ii.
+- A major incident or incidents involving multiple sites and/or command posts may dictate the use of an Area Command structure. - ii.
 An Area Command structure may be set up at the Falmouth Central Fire Station, Falmouth Police Department EOC or another location to manage emergencies that have spread to multiple regions, towns, or sites.
-(Example: Public Health Emergencies, Flood with multiple hazard areas, ice storm). - Termination - i.
+(Example: Public Health Emergencies, Floods, Ice Storm, Wind Storm, etc.).

+Termination

+- i.
 Command should be terminated when the incident has deescalated to a point where all units have returned to service. - ii.
 The Incident Commander should survey the incident scene to ensure that Command can be terminated safely and effectively. - iii.
 The same standard used to establish Command applies to terminating Command.
 As long as a unit or units are still on scene, Command should remain in place. - iv.
 The Incident Commander is responsible for ensuring that the necessary paperwork is completed that documents the incident.
-For hazardous materials incidents, the IAP must be written down and included with the incident paperwork. - 5.
-Critical Functions - Responsibilities - i.
-The Incident Commander is responsible for the following - functions as required by the circumstances of the situations: - 1.
-Assume Command - 2.
-Initiate and Monitor personnel accountability - 3.
-Evaluate the situation (size-up) - 4.
-Initiate, maintain and control the communication process - 5.
-Develop the overall incident objectives, strategies, and assign resources - 6.
-Develop an appropriate organization - 7.
-Coordinate the Transfer of Command if needed - 8.
-Request and assign additional resources as required - 9.
-Provide periodic updates - 10.
-Return resources to service - 11.
-Terminate Command
+For hazardous materials incidents, the IAP must be written down and included with the incident paperwork.

+5. Critical Functions

+Responsibilities

+- i.
+The Incident Commander is responsible for the following functions as required by the circumstances of the situations:

+- 1. Overall Incident Management

+- 2. Initiate and Monitor personnel accountability

+- 3. Evaluate the situation (size-up)

+- 4. Initiate, maintain and control the communication process, including assigned radio channels

+- 5. Develop the overall incident objectives, strategies, and assign resources

+- 6. Develop an appropriate organization

+- 7. Coordinate the Transfer of Command if needed

+- 8. Request and assign additional resources as required

+- 9. Provide periodic updates

+- 10. Return resources to service

+- 11. Terminate Command

+- 12. Ensure Documentation is complete